 Who needs something like that?

-But why do so many CAFM houses with even more modules make even bigger fanfare?
-Do they have so much boredom?
+But why then do so many CAFM software provider with even more modules a much bigger fanfare?
+Are they bored?

 Apparently.
 After all, relocations can be carried out for a very long time without module relocation management: packing crates, placing trucks in front of the door, packing crates, placing trucks in front of the next door, unloading crates, unpacking - and half have disappeared.
 This ultimately helps in the argument against the tax office in the context of the next tax audit and is therefore very welcome.